-If a child is given a place at Stanborough School, a comprehensive Information pack will be distributed to all parents containing all the essential information about the school and the important forms that need to be completed and returned to the school.
-The pack also contains information about forth coming educational visits.
+If your child is given a place at Stanborough School, you will be invited to our Welcome Evening in March, where a comprehensive information pack will be distributed to all parents containing all the essential information about the school and the important forms that need to be completed and returned to the school.

-During May and June, students will receive a visit from Mrs. Venneear, who is the Year 7 Leader.
-She will explain what it is like to be a Stanborough student, the expectations and requirements.
-She will also collect information from your child’s primary school about your child’s progress and attainment.
+During May and June, students will receive a visit from the Head of Year 7 for 2023.
+They will explain what it is like to be a Stanborough student, the expectations and requirements.
+They will also collect information from your child’s primary school about your child’s progress and attainment.

-As part of this process, our larger feeder schools are also invited visit Stanborough, work with us, and use our specialist facilities.
+As part of this process, our larger feeder schools are also invited to visit Stanborough, work with us, and use our specialist facilities.
 In previous years, students have worked with both our Science department and our PE department, to build on what they have achieved in primary school, in preparation for secondary school.
-Year 5 and 6 students have benefitted from IT workshops this year.

 The new intake day and evening